RyanRoessler/Statistical-Analysis-of-Immunoassay-Data/README.md

-This repository contains Python code I wrote for statistically analyzing the linearity between sample concentration and detection of an oncogenic target protein.
+This repository contains a sample of Python code I wrote for statistically analyzing the linearity between sample concentration and detection of an oncogenic target.

-The code uses data from high-throughput, automated Western blot assays I ran using Jess SW.
+The datasets were generated from high-throughput, automated Western blot assays I ran in the lab.

 How the code works:
 <ul>